sosw/sosw/docs/installation.rst

 Provision Required AWS Resources
 --------------------------------

-There are three tables required to run SOSW
+There are three tables required to run SOSW.
+Nobody should touch these tables except sosw essentials.

 - close_tasks
 - retry_tasks
 - tasks

+Plus there is another table that you may use for your sosw-managed lambdas as well - `config`.
+Unfortunately the AWS SSM Parameter Store has pretty low IO limits and having hundreds of parallel executions starts throttling.
+`sosw` introduces similar mechanism for accessing configurations and parameters using DynamoDB as a storage.
+All functions inheriting from core `sosw.Processor` will fetch their config automatically.

 These can be setup with the provided example :download:`CloudFormation template </yaml/sosw-shared-dynamodb.yaml>` easily and includes both a testing set of tables along with a production set.